This website uses cookies to give you the best experience. By using this website you consent to the use of the cookies. Cookie Policy

 Factors that increase temperature

-- Hot environment or direct sunlight (e.g., inside a car).
+- Hot environment or direct sunlight (e.g. inside a car).

-- Fixed 90/120Hz setting (where available).
+- Fixed 90/120Hz mode enabled.

-Internal temperature Device behaviour
+Internal temperature Device behavior

 60 °C+ Automatic shutdown to prevent damage.